-To help you give your evidence, you will be asked questions, usually by the procurator fiscal and the lawyers.
-The judge may also ask you questions.
+To help you give your evidence you will be asked questions, usually by the reporter and the lawyers.
+The sheriff may also ask you questions.

-The procurator fiscal or lawyers may ask you questions about something that may have happened to you or to someone else.
-Or they may ask you about something you may have seen or heard.
+The reporter or the lawyers may ask you questions about something that may have happened to you or to someone else.
+Or they may ask you about something you may have seen or heard